07 Nov 2023

 1. Deliver on the UK's domestic and international greenhouse gas reduction commitment

-• Deliver at least a £50 billion per year capital investment and revenue programme to develop the green industries of the future, grow renewable energy, retrofit homes, deliver a renaissance in public transport, restore nature and create the jobs of the future.4 This is approximately equal to 2% of GDP and a similar amount to defence spending.
+- Deliver at least a £50 billion per year capital investment and revenue programme to develop the green industries of the future, grow renewable energy, retrofit homes, deliver a renaissance in public transport, restore nature and create the jobs of the future.4 This is approximately equal to 2% of GDP and a similar amount to defence spending.
+It's also the same amount the government raised in environmental taxes in 2023.
 It'll deliver significant co-benefits, including economic growth and reductions in costs to the NHS.

 2. Fix the UK's heat-leaking homes